 A minimum of 96 quarter credits is required for graduation from an M.A. program.
+Concentration electives must be taken at the advanced (600+) level, with the exception of PC500 and PC501, which may be used in the Pastoral Care and Counseling concentration.
 The student is responsible for meeting all graduation deadlines and requirements.